 I was chairperson of the Danbury Fundraising Group for many years and was invited to be a trustee in May 2012 following my early retirement as a chartered banker.

-I have been a member of the Springfield Fundraising Group since November 2002, raising much needed funds for the charity.
+I had been a member of the Springfield Fundraising Group from 2003 to 2018.
 I became a Trustee in August 2014 as I felt I wanted to become more involved in the day-to-day running of the charity, and to share my fundraising experience.

 I was privileged to join the Board of Trustees in July 2016 and I am keen to help develop an ambitious long-term vision for the HRCC.
 I am a solicitor and governance adviser to the Methodist Church and previously worked in Parliament as a political adviser and researcher for the Rt.
 Hon.
 Sir James Paice MP.
 In my free time I am a keen club cricketer and occasional fencer.
 I am also a primary school governor, Chairman of the Chelmsford Group of Amnesty International, and a member of the Rural Community Council of Essex.